google/docsy-example/content/en/docs/Guides/Mod.md

  Mod
 ---

+This guide presumes you have java installed already, if you dont you will need to install java 8 which is required by the forge installer - https://java.com/en/download/manual.jsp

 # Step 1 - Prerequisite Downloads

 You should start by downloading these three files below

 **Our Server Mod:**